nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `addm n/John p/91234567 d/Mon Tue Fri` adds John to the member list and indicates his availability on Monday, Tuesday and Friday.
+* `addm n/John p/91234567 d/1 3 5` adds John to the member list and indicates his availability on Monday, Tuesday and Friday.
 * `addm n/Bob p/91228372` adds Bob to the member list with zero available days by default